-- Mathematical tasks that reflect a selection of outcomes aligned with the mathematics curriculum to the end of Grade 8 from across all strands. - All items are in selected response format. - All items are designed to provide a broad range of challenge, thereby providing information about a range of individual student performance
+- Mathematical tasks that reflect a selection of outcomes aligned with the mathematics curriculum to the end of Grade 8 from across all strands. - Due to the timing of the administration in late spring, questions specific to geometry in the Yearly Plan for grade 8 would not be reflected in the Mathematics/Mathématiques Assessment or Lessons Learned document. - All items are in selected response format. - All items are designed to provide a broad range of challenge, thereby providing information about a range of individual student performance